RyColeman/simple_web_app/readme.md

 5. For the POSTing of new data, you will accept user input in a somewhat raw form (text, URL, HTML, etc.).
 In your web app you will need to scrub and transform this data to get it into a suitable form for classification.
 Remember the layer cake!

 ![asset/Datado.087.png](asset/Datado.087.png)

+6. Once you have the new input data in a properly vectorized form, you can run it through your model.
+Write code in your Flask route to read in data from the database contianing the model parameters.
+Predict the new label for the user input.
+Return this in a [Response](http://flask.pocoo.org/docs/api/#flask.Response) object as JSON.

+7. Now that you know your model works locally on your laptop, it is time to send it to the cloud!
+Follow the Heroku [docs](https://devcenter.heroku.com/articles/getting-started-with-python) to create a free account and deploy an application (or deploy to EC2 on Amazon if you are comfortable with it).

+8. You application will not have an interface (yet).
+Here you can build one using some of the tools listed above.
+Or you can leave your app simply as an API.
+Once deployed to the cloud, use `curl` (or another HTTP library) to POST data to your application and hopefully it responds with a label/recommendation/etc.

+__WARNING: Memory might be an issue with Heroku or other free hosting.
+If you need more, I would recommend just using EC2__

+9. $$$

 ## References